rust-gamedev/rust-gamedev.github.io/content/news/045/index.md

 ![game title in ascii art as a game's level](l1t.png)

-[l1t] by [@alex-laycalvert] is a WIP terminal game about shooting lasers and lighting statues to solve pazzles.
+[l1t] by [@alex-laycalvert] is a WIP terminal game about shooting lasers and lighting statues to solve puzzles.

 In each level, you have to configure mirrors, lasers, and other items to light up all the statues while avoiding any mishaps like shooting